terrymandin/QuickReference/IoTEdge/Nested/NestedEflow.md

     Deploy-Eflow
     ```
 * Configure EFLOW
-  - Copy the appropriate files (top or lower) from Step 1 to the local machine's C: drive
+  - Copy the appropriate directory (top or lower) from Step 1 to the local machine's C: drive
   - Change directory in PowerShell to the directory where the files are located
   - Copy the files into the EFLOW Mariner VM
     ```